 - The Oral History Association supports oral history education by providing information, resources and a professional network for educators to facilitate oral history education.
 Through meetings, publications and electronic forums, OHA connects educators to oral history practitioners working in a variety of public and private settings.
-Through OHA, secondary school educators can meet and collaborate with colleague, learn and enhance instruction on oral history.
-OHA also provides opportunities for secondary students to engage and interact with oral history professionals.
+Through OHA, educators can meet and collaborate with colleagues, and learn and enhance instruction on oral history.
+OHA also provides opportunities for students to engage and interact with oral history professionals.

 - Secondary educators may find articles about instructional projects at the secondary level in OHA’s journal The Oral History Review and helpful items involving oral history and secondary student projects highlighted in the OHA newsletter and blog.

 - Every October, the OHA holds its annual meeting.
 The meeting provides opportunities for educators to learn what oral historians are currently doing and share their own projects.
 The annual meeting is where OHA focus groups and committees meet, collaborations are struck and ideas are borne.

 - OHA provides a short list of web resources on engaging in high quality oral history.
 These resources include helpful to interview techniques, equipment usage, digitalizing oral history, permission forms and relevant discussions about planning projects and interpreting oral history interviews.

 - Every two years, OHA awards a primary or secondary educator with an award to recognize exemplary instructional work in oral history.
 Award recipients receive a one-year free membership to OHA, an honorarium and free registration to the annual meeting.
 Awards ceremonies take place at the annual meetings, where recipients also have an opportunity to share their projects with a wide audience.

 - OHA supports the “Oral History in the Digital Age” project (OHDA).
 The OHDA provides a wealth of free, web-based articles and resources for practicing 21st century oral history.